DPDK/dpdk/doc/guides/prog_guide/env_abstraction_layer.rst

 to deny them), allocation validator callbacks are also available via ``rte_mem_alloc_validator_callback_register()`` function.

+A default validator callback is provided by EAL, which can be enabled with a ``--socket-limit`` command-line option, for a simple way to limit maximum amount of memory that can be used by DPDK application.

 .. note::

     In multiprocess scenario, all related processes (i.e. primary process, and